 You could list the time management skills you gained from school, volunteer and employment situations in the following way:

-Awarded On-Time, On-Target achievement medal in 2011 and 2012 for 100 percent compliance with editorial deadlines as Community Editor for
+Awarded On-Time, On-Target achievement medal in 2011 and 2012 for 100 percent compliance with editorial deadlines as Community Editor for school newspaper.

 Reviewed checkout processes and initiated steps to save over five minutes per grocery store customer transaction.

 3. Work history is the list of positions you have held, starting with the most recent and going backward.
 You should include organization name, position title or role, and dates of employment or involvement that lasted more than three months.
 Keep each to a single line, if possible.

 4. Education will be near the top of your resume if you have a recent degree, training or certification that is relevant to the position you are seeking.
 If you have a high school diploma or a degree that is not relevant to the job, your education should be at the end of your resume.
 Do not list the dates of your education unless they are within the past five years.

 5. References belong on a separate sheet that you provide at a company's request.
 Do not list family members or friends as references.
 Work references, such as supervisors or colleagues, are preferred by employers.
 If you have limited work experience, you may consider listing a teacher or professor, someone who works at an organization where you volunteer or completed an internship, or a community leader who knows you well.
 Be sure to ask permission to use the person as a reference when you request their contact information and provide information about the job to which you are applying.

 Make a good first impression.
 Organize your resume, leaving plenty of white space and making sure there are no typographical or grammatical errors.
 Proofread and read again.
 Have several people review your resume to make sure it is perfect.